RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

 </div>

 <br/>
-Speed is one reason why this blog runs lunr.js.
-[Try lunr.js search here](/search/).
+Speed is one reason why this blog uses lunr.js for search.
 If you run a [Jekyll-based blog](/blog/2016/01/02/jekyll-github-lunrjs/), this post will tell you how to make lunr.js work for you.
 Gotchas (and solutions) are shared within.

 <!--more-->